MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 ## Prerequisites

-If you want to use Visual Studio Code to visualize quantum circuits:
+If you want to use Visual Studio Code to visualize quantum circuits, you need:

 - The latest version of [Visual Studio Code](https://code.visualstudio.com/download) or open [VS Code on the Web](https://vscode.dev/).
 - The latest version of the [Azure Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode) extension.

-If you want to use Python to visualize quantum circuits:
+If you want to use Python to visualize quantum circuits, you need:

 - A Python environment with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
 - The latest Azure Quantum `qsharp` package.